Landon-Bragg/DDoS_Attack_Classification/readme.md

 ```
 DDoS Attack Classification with 3D CNN and Adversarial Robustness

-This project builds and evaluates a 3D Convolutional Neural Network (CNN) model to classify DDoS vs Normal network traffic based on preprocessed video-like sequences.
+This project builds and evaluates a 3D Convolutional Neural Network (CNN) model to classify DDoS vs Normal network traffic based on preprocessed video-like sequences represented as 4D tensors.
 The model is trained and evaluated under clean, augmented, and adversarial (FGSM and PGD) attack conditions to test its robustness.

 Project Structure
 - `run_experiments.py`: Trains models under clean and adversarial regimes and evaluates on clean, augmented, FGSM, and PGD conditions.